oemden/n8n-Workflow-utility/README.md

   -  `-H` Set additionnals Headers to the command
   -  `-v` Set a "Version" or "Comment" as a suffix (before extension)
   -  `-O` Output .n3u.env Variables

-  **Exemples of proposed usage**
+  -  `-m` Add a comments to a workflows-changelog.md, using the workflow download used name as a reference in the /md file **Exemples of proposed usage**

   - Fetch Workflow whose name is "my_super_Automation" into the folder "Exports" including Name,WorkflowId and download date with the last execution of the workflow: